puppetlabs/puppetlabs-rook/README.md

 When the `rook` class is decreated, puppet does the following:
  * Downloads and intalls Ceph packages
- * Configures the Helm repository and installs the helm chart
  * Configures rook on kubernetes

 ##### Parameters

 * `env`: Sets the environment variables for Helm and Kubectl to connect to the Kubernetes cluster.
 Default: `[ 'HOME=/root', 'KUBECONFIG=/root/admin.conf']`
 * `path`: Sets the PATH for all exec resources in the module
-* `rook_channel`: Sets the release channel for the rook packages
-* `repo_url`: Sets the upstream URL for the helm repository

 ## Limitations